orhun/ratatui-splash-screen/README.md

 # `ratatui-splash-screen`

-A [Ratatui] widget to turn any image to a splash screen in your terminal.
+A [Ratatui] widget to turn any image to a splash screen in your terminal ✨

 ![demo](https://github.com/orhun/ratatui-splash-screen/assets/24392180/e8e7570d-1c3a-4294-9b4c-e7e9b262730b)

+See the demo of [gpg-tui] for a real world example.

 ## Features